-4.5 How long does it normally take to get to trial?
+4.6 How long does it normally take to get to trial?

-Under the legal regime, up to 31 December 2015, and as an average, an action under ordinary proceedings was fixed for hearing approximately between 18 and 24 months following its filing, and the decision was issued six to eight (6-8) months after the hearing, provided that the initial hearing was not adjourned (one adjournment being rather a practice).
+Under the legal regime, up to 31.12.2015, and as an average, an action under ordinary proceedings was fixed for hearing approximately between 18 and 24 months following its filing, and the decision was issued six to eight (6-8) months after the hearing, provided that the initial hearing was not adjourned (one adjournment being rather a practice).
 The above average times very much depend on the type of the court (see under question 4.1), as well as the place where it is located.
-To speed up proceedings, a new law was introduced in 2015 (Law 4335), in force as of 1 January 2016.
-Under the new regime the hearing is purported to take place around six to seven (6-7) months after the filing of a lawsuit (articles 215 & 237 of GCCP) but that time frame is in practice prolonged.
+To speed up proceedings, a new law was introduced in 2015 (Law 4335), and has been in force since 1.1.2016.
+Under the new regime, the hearing is purported to take place around six to seven (6-7) months after the filing of a lawsuit (articles 215 and 237 of GCCP) but that time frame is in practice prolonged.

-4.6 Can the court try preliminary issues, the result of which determine whether the remainder of the trial should proceed?
+4.7 Can the court try preliminary issues, the result of which determine whether the remainder of the trial should proceed?
 If it can, do such issues relate only to matters of law or can they relate to issues of fact as well, and if there is trial by jury, by whom are preliminary issues decided?